 Choosing a major can be a bit confusing.
-There are nearly 100 different majors on offer across 10 bachelor’s degrees!
+There are over 100 different majors on offer across a range of bachelor’s degrees!
 Here are a few tips to help make choosing a major a bit easier from current student and Unibuddy, Chelsea.

 1. Talk to current students

 Talk to students who are currently studying the major you’re interested in and ask them how the course is run.
 Current students are a great source of information and are always willing to help out.
 You can get in contact with current students on our Unibuddy platform or through your UniMentor, who you’ll meet during Orientation week.

 At UWA you are really lucky in that you aren’t locked in to the majors you choose straight away.
 Your Student Advising Office can help you develop a study plan that allows you to try units from a number of majors, before choosing what major/s you want to study.

 Because there are so many majors, there may be some that could be really interesting to you but you just haven’t heard of them yet.
 This was definitely the case for me!
 Before looking at the majors on offer at UWA, I had never heard of population health, but after doing some more research, I discovered it was the perfect major for me and it is currently one of the two majors I am studying at UWA.
 Looking at the majors online and talking to lecturers and major coordinators can really help you get a better understanding of what you could learn in your chosen major/s.